 On February 6, 2018, NBU executed a contract with the Guadalupe-Blanco River Authority (GBRA) for the Gonzales Carrizo Water Supply Project.
 GBRA has leased the right to produce groundwater from 42,000 acres located in Gonzales and Caldwell counties, Texas, which NBU has contracted to purchase 8,000 acre-feet per year.
 For NBU to obtain the water, GBRA contracted with Alliance Regional Water Authority to jointly construct groundwater treatment and transportation facilities.
-Construction is expected to be completed in 2023.
+Construction was completed in fiscal year 2023.
 NBU will be responsible for paying its proportionate share of the water lease payments, debt payments, and operating expenses.
-During Fiscal Year 2023, water lease and debt payments were incurred for the project.
+During Fiscal Year 2024, water lease and debt payments were incurred for the project.
 Details of the regulatory asset are included in Note 7.